Ha-Young/Ha-Young/README.md

 ## Hi there 👋
-**I'm finding jobs!** If you want to contact me, please leave me a message!
+If you want to contact me, please leave me a message!

  - 💻   **I'm a Web Develover**
  - 🇰🇷  **I'm living in Seoul**